 If you’re looking for the perfect spot for your engagement photos in Bend, you’re in the right place.
 This area is packed with amazing locations, from scenic mountain views to cozy local hangouts.
 Whether you want dramatic cliffs, peaceful lakes, or something more urban, there’s a spot that fits your style.
-Here are 11 of the best engagement session locations in Bend to help you find the perfect backdrop for your
+Here are 11 of the best engagement session locations in Bend to help you find the perfect backdrop.

 Let’s walk through 11 of my favorite engagement session locations in Bend!